This Instant Pot Sweet and Sour Pineapple Chicken is a one-pot rice dish with an easy five-ingredient sauce made using pantry staples.

-- Garnish with green onions, then serve and enjoy!
+- Garnish with green onions, serve and enjoy!

 Storing and reheating

 You can also reheat this dish in a skillet on the stovetop.
-I still recommend adding some extra water to avoid the dish drying out.
+I still recommend adding some extra water to keep the dish from drying out.

 Can you freeze pineapple chicken?

-Yes you can!
-Freeze in individual servings in glass bowls up to 3 months, and then defrost in the fridge overnight before reheating.
-You can also reheat from frozen for 6-7 minutes, making sure to sprinkle some water overtop and stirring partway through.
+Yes, you can!
+Freeze this pineapple chicken recipe in individual servings in glass bowls for up to 3 months and then defrost in the fridge overnight before reheating.
+You can also reheat from frozen for 6-7 minutes in the microwave, just make sure to sprinkle some water over top and stir the dish partway through.